chzerv/linux-workstation-playbook/README.md

 - **[tags=capabilities]** Set capabilities for some programs that require sudo.
 This way, any user can use them without privilege elevation.

-- **[tags=systemd]** Allow users to manage CPU and Memory resources using `cgroups` and create a user-defined slice.
-This slice can be then used to limit the resources that some user services consume.
-Read more on `cgroups` in the [Arch Wiki article](https://wiki.archlinux.org/index.php/Cgroups).

 - **[tags=gnome]** Configure GNOME Shell to my liking.
 This includes:

-  - Change keybindings.
+  - Change default keybindings and add new keybindings.
-  - Disable some search providers.
-  - Change system-wide fonts.
+  - Change the fonts used in the Shell.
+  - Configure input sources.
+  - Nautilus tweaks.
+  - and others..

 - **[tags=misc]** Minor configuration changes like:

   - Change `roles_path` and `remote_tmp` in `ansible.cfg`.
-  - Increase `default-cache-ttl` and `max-cache-ttl` values in `gpg-agent.conf`
+  - Increase `default-cache-ttl` and `max-cache-ttl` values for `gpg-agent`.
   - Disable `pam_systemd_homed.so` to avoid journal spamming (**Archlinux only**).
 Make sure to set `disable_pam_systemd_homed` to `false` if you use `systemd-homed`.
   - Add additional kernel parameters.
 Only works for `GRUB` and `systemd-boot`.
-  - Allow current user to run podman container rootless.
   - Enable overclocking for AMD GPUs.
+  - Enable user delegation so users can manage CPU and Memory resources using `cgroups` and create a custom systemd `slice` with lower resources.
+    This slice can be used to limit the amount of resources a service uses.

+- **[tags=virtualization]** Setup virtualization.
+More specifically:

+  + Enable rootless `podman`.
+  + Use my [libvirt Ansible role](https://galaxy.ansible.com/chzerv/libvirt) to install and configure `libvirt`.

 # Usage